|2017 SPRING PORTRAIT PAINTING|

 All Spring Portrait Program students must enroll full-time, for the entire three weeks.

-(Single apartments and small 1BR houses available in limited supply.)
+(Single apartments and small 1BR houses available in limited supply, for +250 euros.)

 Students will profit from critique and lectures on portraiture and the features of the head, both in drawing and wet-into-wet oil painting techniques, including: drawing directly on canvas or panel, color thumbnail (“poster study”), chromatic underpainting (“colorwash”), and single-pass painting execution, wet-into-wet (“form painting”).

-Critique and painting demonstration will be given five days weekly, and the studio culture offers daily opportunities for questions, discussions and impromptu “work-in-progress” demonstrations.
+Critique and painting demonstration will be given 4 to 5 days weekly, and the studio culture offers daily opportunities for questions, discussions and impromptu “work-in-progress” demonstrations.

 Nicole Michelle TULLY (b.
 1972) is full-time faculty and co-founder of Studio Escalier.